sweetsidekick/frostwire-android/README.md

 - Looking at the Issue tracker (https://github.com/frostwire/frostwire-android/issues) is a good place to start if you want to help.

 - Try to mimic our coding style and formatting before you submit a patch.

+- All pull requests should come from a feature branch created on your git fork.
+We'll review your code and will only merge it to the `master` branch if it doesn't break the build.
+If you can include tests for your pull request you get extra bonus points ;)

-- When you submit a patch, try to explain what issue you're fixing in detail and how you're fixing in detail it so it's easier for us to read your patches.
+- When you submit a pull request try to explain what issue you're fixing in detail and how you're fixing in detail it so it's easier for us to read your patches.
   If it's too hard to explain what you're doing, you're probably making things more complex than they already are.
   Look and test your code well before submitting patches.

 - We prefer well named methods and code re-usability than a lot of comments.
 Code should be self-explanatory.

-Becoming a collaborator will only happen after we have received lots of great patches and we get to know you better.
+Becoming a core collaborator with direct commit access to the upstream repository will only happen after we have received lots of great patches and we get to know you better.

 ## BUILD INSTRUCTIONS